servioticy/servioticy-vagrant/puppet/modules/elasticsearch/README.md

 ###Instances

 This module works with the concept of instances.
+For service to start you need to specify at least one instance.

 ####Quick setup
 ```puppet